38th World Zionist Congress: Mexico

 Representation of the Mexican delegation was determined by elections held under the auspices of the Mexican Zionist Federation during March, 2020.
 Five slates competed for 7 delegates allotted to México.
 The final results of the elections were as follows:

 Other countries

 The delegates from the Jewish communities other than Israel and the United States are usually determined by agreement between "the various Jewish communities and factions" instead of elections.

+These numbers come from Election Result of the 38th World Zionist Congress, which contains the complete breakdown for each country.